 Even expensive stylus pens sometimes don’t work on the iPhone; that’s why people want to have complete information on how to use the Stylus on iPad?
 Its reason is maybe people don’t know how to pair the stylus with an iPad.

 First of all, make sure your Stylus is compatible with the iPad.
-Here, I have discussed how to use the Stylus on iPad and how we can write and paint by using it.
+Here, I have discussed how to use the Stylus on the iPad and how we can write and paint by using it.
 Further, I have described the scribbling.

 How To Use The Stylus On iPad

 The screens of the iPad are capacitive.
 Firstly, have a complete review of the capacitive screen, and the Stylus we use can use with a capacitive screen.
 Then you will be able to understand how to use the Stylus on the iPad completely.

 Screen of iPad

 The screen of pads is capacitive, which contains many capacitors or sensors are arranged in coordinate order.
 Under the capacitive screen is an LCD.
 However, transparent glass covers the capacitive screen for its protection.

 A capacitive screen detects the electric field and gives the response.
 It does not have a pressure sensor but measures the change in electric current from our hand when we touch its screen and operate it.